With a weak Real and economic crisis it is an amazing buyers market right now. Prices are down for first time in 15 years across the board.

 Brazil Insights from Holland in English: HERE

 Some basic requirements to follow if wanting to do a straightforward real estate purchase: This is not intended to be comprehensive.
-These things I make sure happen, I wrote this so you have some idea at least.
+These things I make sure happen, I wrote this so you have some

 You must have a sales contract that clearly states the full details of both the buyer and seller, Two ID's at least for both.
 If not Brazilian, a passport and some other official document, a drivers license for instance.
 The contract must have all points clearly defined about the legal location of the property, the price being paid, the terms.
 It is best to have the contract registered at a cartorio with both signatures validated.